ProGamerGov/captum/captum/optim/README.md

 visualize(model, loss_fn, image, transforms)
 ```

-**Circuits**
+#### **Circuits**

+Below we demonstate how to use the circuits submodule to obtain important contextual information for the interactions of neurons in a neural network.

-We start off by loading a linear version of the InceptionV1 model along with the normal version for rendering.
+We start off by loading a linear version of the InceptionV1 model, where ``nn.MaxPool2d`` operations have been replaced with their ``nn.AvgPool2d`` equivalents.
+The nonlinear ``nn.ReLU`` layers have also been replaced Optim's equivalent of the linear ``nn.Identity`` layer.

 ```
 import captum.optim as opt